nervous-energy/connells-readme/README.md

 I'm Connell.
 I was born and raised in Belfast, but have lived in London for more than 10 years.
 I trained as a medical doctor before branching into software engineering, product and entrepreneurship.
 Though today medicine takes up only a small fraction of my time, it is a huge part of who I am, and how I think.

-## Algorithms
+## Algorithms & ICU

-I once worked for an ICU consultant with an acerbic wit, and who only ever wore __shorts__ – no matter the weather or time of year*.
-One day, over coffee in the department (wearing shorts) he suddenly declared: "Medicine is easy! just make sure the air is going in and out, and the blood is going round and round!"
-There was much laughter amongst the junior staff.
+I once worked for an ICU consultant with an acerbic wit, and who only ever wore shorts – no matter the weather or time of year*.
+One day, over coffee in the department (wearing shorts) the team was discussing a difficult case when he suddenly declared: "Medicine is easy! just make sure the air is going in and out, and the blood is going round and round!"
+There was much laughter.
 The next day I needed his help with a deteriorating patient:

 ```